- Trade topics

 The EU is engaging with these countries due to the gravity of alleged shortcomings in respecting core human rights and labour rights standards, as testified by reports from the United Nations, the International Labour Organization, and civil society.

-EBA preferences can be removed if beneficiary countries fail to respect core human rights and labour rights.
-On 12 February 2020, the European Commission decided to withdraw some of the tariff preferences granted to Cambodia under the European Union’s Everything But Arms (EBA) trade scheme due to serious and systematic violations of the human rights principles enshrined in the International Covenant on Civil and Political Rights.
+GSP preferences can be removed if beneficiary countries fail to respect core human rights and labour rights.
+On 12 February 2020, the Commission decided to withdraw part of the tariff preferences granted to Cambodia under the European Union’s Everything But Arms (EBA) trade arrangement due to serious and systematic violations of the human rights principles enshrined in the International Covenant on Civil and Political Rights.
 See Legal Act and Memo.

 As part of the biennial report, a specific report was published on the Enhanced Engagement, which provides details on issues discussed and priorities for further monitoring with the countries concerned.